grmarxer/Misc-Documentation/BIG-IQ_API/Remove_services_and_trust_for_BIG-IP/Use_IQ_API_to_remove_BIG-IP_services_and_trust.md

     ![BIG-IQ Device List Image](https://github.com/grmarxer/Misc-Documentation/blob/master/BIG-IQ_API/Remove_services_and_trust_for_BIG-IP/illustrations/BIG-IP_device_to_be_removed.png)

 <br/>

 3. In this step we are going to remove all the service associated with BIG-IP `"hostname": "VE4-13-1-0-8.com"` using its UUID `3a897937-4b83-4456-859d-dc1d47fa769d`

+__Note:__ Be sure to substitute the credentials outlined above in the command below

         <br/>